mwierszycki/gfortran_for_abaqus/README.md

-# Configuration of the gfortran compiler to work with Abaqus
+# Configuration of the GFortran compiler to work with Abaqus
 To use [GNU Fortran Compiler](https://gcc.gnu.org/fortran/) with Abaqus the compiler and linker options in Abauqs config file must be modified.
-The following options added to global (lnx86_64.env) or local (abaqus_v6.env) Abaqus configuration files enables to compile and to link correctly Abaqus user subroutines on Linux using gfortran:
+The following options added to global (lnx86_64.env) or local (abaqus_v6.env) Abaqus configuration files enables to compile and to link Abaqus user subroutines on Linux using GFortran:

 ```
 import os